boolean-uk/java-tdd-oop-bank-challenge/DOMAIN-MODEL.md

 Private methods have a "-" sign. assume a Greek Locale.
 TODO? toString, Comparable, equals, hashcode are not mentioned in the domain model.
 TODO?
+The getters for the Enumeration are not mentioned in the domain model.
+TODO?
 Unique Values: bankCode, branchCode, accountNumber, IBAN, IDCard.cardCode, TIN.
 Outcomes addition: all outcomes inform the user in some way.
 TODO?
 A Bank must have one BankManager, and can have only one.